SANGHATI23/accountable-interpretation/README.md

 2. Review the main analysis notebook(s) to understand how instability signals were derived
 3. Refer to the documentation files for limitations and design decisions
 4. - For the development trail (what changed and why), see **RESEARCH_LOG.md**.
+   - The primary output of this work is the interpretation stability risk map shown in Figure 1.

 ---